Sharpe's Justice: Plot

 It is 1814.
 There is peace in Europe as a defeated Napoleon is sent into exile on the island of Elba.
 Major Sharpe is assigned to head the Scarsdale Yeomanry in his native Yorkshire, depriving him of a chance to settle the score with his adulterous wife Jane and her lover, Lord Rossendale.

 Sharpe and Regimental Sergeant Major Harper are met on their arrival by Captain George Wickham, an officer in the Yeomanry.
 As he escorts them to town, they are ambushed and shot at.
-Sharpe pursues (but does not catch) one of the men, who turns out to be his close childhood friend, Matthew Truman.
+Sharpe kills one assailant and pursues (but does not catch) one of the men, who turns out to be his close childhood friend, Matthew Truman.

 Wickham takes Sharpe to meet Sir Willoughby Parfitt and Sir Percy Stanwyck, wealthy businessmen who own many cotton mills between them.
 Parfitt tells Sharpe about the post-war unrest.
 The discharge of men from the army has flooded England with unemployed workmen; the increased competition and a reduced demand for cotton gives Parfitt an excuse to lower wages.
 He is opposed by Truman, a rabble rouser who stirs up the discontented, poverty-stricken masses.

 Meanwhile, the financially strapped Rossendale inherits an estate in neighbouring Lancashire.
 He had used his influence to get Sharpe posted as far from London as possible, but now has to relocate (with Jane) nearby.
-Both Rossendale and Jane speak with Sharpe separately, but nothing is resolved.
+Sharpe learns of this and visits Jane while Rossendale is out hunting; he tells her that he wants his £10,000 back or he will hurt Rossendale when he sees him.

-Dan Hagman, one of Sharpe's former riflemen, shows up looking for work, but turns down Sharpe's offer - nine years in uniform is enough for him.
+Dan Hagman, one of Sharpe's former chosen men, shows up and saves Sharpe from Truman, he is looking for work, but turns down Sharpe's offer to join the yeomanry - nine years in uniform is enough for him.
 He becomes a follower of Truman.

-When Sharpe hears of an illegal meeting, he orders his soldiers to tread gently, but Wickham deliberately disobeys his orders and incites a massacre; Truman gets away in the confusion.
-However, Wickham cleverly manages to place all the blame on Sharpe.
+When Sharpe hears of a public meeting held by Truman, he arrives and orders his soldiers to allow the audience to leave but to capture Truman.
+Wickham deliberately disobeys his orders and incites a massacre having his men attack the civilians; Truman gets away in the confusion.
+As news of the massacre spreads out, Wickham lies to Parfitt and places the blame on Sharpe, which makes Sharpe a wanted man.

 Sharpe visits Sally Bunting, a woman who had been kind to him in his childhood.
-From her, he learns that his mother is dead and also that Truman is his brother (or more likely half-brother).
-He arranges to meet with him at their mother's grave.
+From her, he learns that his mother is dead and also that Truman is his brother.
+He arranges to meet in secret with him at their mother's grave.
 Parfitt learns of it and sends Wickham to take them both.
 Sharpe, Harper and Hagman get away, but Truman is shot dead by Wickham.

-While in hiding, Sharpe is warned by Lady Anne Camoynes that Parfitt and Wickham intend to secretly intercept and destroy a steam engine that Stanwyck is bringing in, in order to weaken his business rival.
-They intend to blame it on disaffected machine wreckers.
-Sharpe and his friends foil the scheme, catching Wickham red-handed.
-Sharpe uses this to blackmail Parfitt into clearing his name.
-In the end, Sharpe heads back to London, Harper to Ireland, while Hagman stays behind, having taken a liking to Sally.